UFC 287 Fighter Pay: Alex Pereira Is Set To Earn More Than $500k

 The UFC normally doesn’t disclose fighter pay for obvious reasons (contract negotiations) but some previously disclosed figures can help us come to an appropriate estimate.

-Using those figures, we’ve crunched the numbers to foresee the potential payouts for the fighters on this weekend’s upcoming UFC fight night in Miami, Florida.
+Using those figures, we’ve crunched the numbers to foresee the potential payouts for the fighters on this weekend’s upcoming UFC PPV event in Miami, Florida.

-In total, the UFC will pay out over $3.3 Million in salaries, incentives, and bonuses at UFC San Antonio.
+In total, the UFC is projected to pay out over $3.3 Million in salaries, incentives, and bonuses at UFC 287.
 Headlining the main event, Alex Pereira and Israel Adesanya are expected to earn the most guaranteed salary.

 Check out the potential UFC 287 payouts for each fighter below: